It’s time to give Firefox another chance

 Facebook tests facial recognition for account recovery

 If you’re like me, you switched your default browser over to Chrome years ago and never looked back.
-Chances are, before you made the switch, you used Firefox or — god forbid — Internet Explorer.
+Chances are, before you made the switch, you used Firefox or — God forbid — Internet Explorer.
 What made Chrome stand out back then was its speed and simplicity, especially at a time when Firefox felt like it was getting slower and heavier with every update.
 But times have changed.
 It’s now time to give Firefox another chance.

-Earlier this week, Mozilla, the nonprofit organization behind the Firefox, launched the first beta of Firefox 57.
+Earlier this week, Mozilla, the nonprofit organization behind Firefox, launched the first beta of Firefox 57.
 That doesn’t sound like a big deal, but version 57 is the most important Firefox release in years.
 It’s the culmination of years of work on many of the moving pieces that the user never sees but that allow the browser to quickly display your Gmail inbox, YouTube video or cat forum.
 To mark the fact that this is such a major release, Mozilla has dubbed this release “Firefox Quantum.”

 It’s no secret that Mozilla squandered a lot of time and energy on various projects that went nowhere (think its mobile phone OS, IoT services, creating a built-in video chat service, etc.).
 The organization also got caught up in some political turmoil and it took a while for it to recover from all of this.
 There’s no point in belaboring this.
 What matters is that Mozilla seems to have found its groove and focus again — and it’s starting to show.